0xd4y/AWSealion/README.md

     pass
 ```
 - This code reads from the `user_agent.txt` file and uses it as the user agent for the API call.

+## User Agents File
+This user agents file was added to give the user some quick and easy access to some example user agents.
+This file was taken from the Pacu tool created by RhinoSecurityLabs.
+All credits to this specific file go to RhinoSecurityLabs.